MicrosoftDocs/win32-pr.pt-br/desktop-src/DirectShow/validatestringptra.md

 ## <a name="remarks"></a>Comentários

-essa macro é ignorada a menos que DEBUG, \_ debug ou VFWROBUST seja definido quando o arquivo de cabeçalho da classe base DirectShow for incluído.
+Essa macro é ignorada, a menos que DEBUG, DEBUG ou VFWROBUST seja definido quando o arquivo de DirectShow de classe \_ base for incluído.

 ## <a name="requirements"></a>Requisitos